-A former member of the Under-14, Under-15, Under-17 and Under-18 national teams, Caldwell was a member of the U.S. Under-17 Residency Program in Bradenton, Fla., for the 2006-07 and 2007-08 academic years.
-He represented the U.S. as a member of the U-18 team at the Australian Youth Olympic Festival in January 2009.
+NATIONAL TEAM (UNITED STATES): Played for the U.S. Under-14, Under-15, Under-17, and Under-18 national teams…Was a member of the U.S. Under-17 Residency Program in Bradenton, Fla., for the 2006-07 and 2007-08 academic years…Represented the U.S. as a member of the U-18 team at the Australian Youth Olympic Festival in January 2009.

 COLLEGE (AKRON): Two-time National Soccer Coaches Association of America All-American and an academic All-American at Akron…Named to NSCAA All-American Third Team as a junior in 2011 and the First Team as a senior in 2012…Appeared in 88 games with the Zips, starting 66 times, and scored 20 goals with 22 assists…Helped Akron reach the NCAA Tournament four times…Named the Most Outstanding Player at the 2010 College Cup, scoring the only goal of the Zips 1-0 win over Louisville in the College Cup Final… Five goals in 2011 were all scored in postseason play, either in the MAC Tournament or the NCAA Tournament…Named a captain for junior and senior seasons…Had a career-best nine goals as a senior while adding 10 assists…Named the 2012 Mid-America Conference Player of the Year, a Hermann Trophy semifinalist, and a finalist for the Senior CLASS Award…Had six goals and a career-best 11 assists for the defending national champions in 2011…Appeared in 19 games, converting penalty attempt in College Cup shootouts against North Carolina and Virginia in 2009.